-(g) Purchasing agencies shall cite on the purchase order or on the contract, the authority waiver as "Exempt From Chapter 103D, HRS, pursuant to section 3-120-4 (b) (cite exemption number from the exhibit), Hawaii Administrative Rules".
-[Eff 12/15/95; am and comp 11/17/97; am and comp 6/19/99; am and comp 6/9/01; am and comp 11/15/01; am and comp 11/8/02; am and comp

-AUG 25 2008] (Auth: HRS §§103D-102, 103D-202) (Imp: HRS §103D-102)
+(g) Purchasing agencies shall cite on the \$3-120-5purchase order or on the contract, the authority waiver as "Exempt From Chapter 103D, HRS, pursuant to section 3-120-4(b) (cite exemption number from Exhibit A titled "Procurements Exempt From Chapter 103D, HRS" dated 07/17/08, located at the end of this chapter), Hawaii Administrative Rules".
+[Eff 12/15/95; am and comp 11/17/97; am and comp 6/19/99; am and comp 6/9/01; am and comp 11/15/01; am and comp 11/8/02; am and comp AUG 242009 ] (Auth: HRS \$103D-102, 103D-202) (Imp: HRS \$103D-102)

-§3-120-5 Procedures for requesting exemption and amendment. (a) When the head of a purchasing agency determines that a situation exists wherein procurement by competitive means would be either not practicable or not advantageous to the State, a request for an exemption may be made to the appropriate chief procurement officer as follows.
+§3-120-5 Procedures for requesting exemption and

+amendment. (a) When the head of a purchasing agency determines that a situation exists wherein procurement by competitive means would be either not practicable or not advantageous to the State, a request for an exemption may be made to the appropriate chief procurement officer as follows.
 Prior to procurement:

-- Heads of purchasing agencies shall submit a written request to the chief procurement officer and certify to the best of their knowledge that the information provided is true and correct. - (2) The request shall be made on a form provided by the chief procurement officer. - (b) The chief procurement officer shall post a copy of the request on an Internet site accessible to the public for seven days.
+- Heads of purchasing agencies shall submit a written request to the chief procurement officer and certify to the best of their knowledge that the information provided is true and correct; and - (2) The request shall be made on a form provided by the chief procurement officer.

+(b) The chief procurement officer shall post a copy of the request on an internet site accessible to the public for seven days.

-- (1) Any inquiries shall be directed to the designated contact person of the purchasing agency stated on the notice. - (2) Any objections to the request for the exempted procurement shall be submitted in writing and received by the chief procurement officer within seven days from the date the notice was posted.
+- Any inquiries shall be directed to the designated contact person of the purchasing agency stated on the notice; and - (2) Any objections to the request for the exempted procurement shall be submitted in writing and received by the chief procurement officer within seven days from the date the notice was posted.